Outputs and Results

 Case Study 4: Killybegs & Inch Island

 The final case study conducted in the small town of Killybegs in Donegal, Ireland explores models of community co-production.
-Donegal County Museum and University of Ulster will be exploring what value communities place on their heritage on the example of St Catherines and how this can be brought to a wider public though new means of interpreting the past.
+Donegal County Museum and University of Ulster have been exploring what value communities place on their heritage on the example of St Catherines and how this can be brought to a wider public though new means of interpreting the past.
 Donegal County Museum and University of Ulster have also worked on another case study site, Inch Island, where they developed an innovative co-production method.

-All case studies will be tested and developed will all project partners, enabling valuable knowledge transfer and transnational project collaboration.
+All case studies have been tested and developed with the help of all project partners, enabling valuable knowledge transfer and transnational project collaboration.

 Output: Best Practice Guidelines

-Following on from the development of the case studies and the digital tools, we will produce best practice guidelines for the sectors and for anyone else who is interested.
+Following on from the development of the case studies and the digital tools, we have been producing best practice guidelines for the sectors and for anyone else who is interested.

 The guidance focusses on the following topics

 - the social role of the contemporary museum/heritage centre in a world affected by climate change, see for example REAL RIGHTS, Climate Change Application

 - use of digital tools for tourism and education are available via our CINE WAYFINDER

-- virtual museums without walls including data and collection management
+- virtual museums without walls including data and collection management, see CINE GATE